rajtilakjee/SignLink/README.md

 ## License

-SignLink is released under the [GNU General Public License v3.0](LICENSE).
+SignLink is released under the [MIT License](LICENSE).
 This license grants you the freedom to use, modify, and distribute the code in accordance with the terms and conditions outlined in the license.

 ## Acknowledgments